bbauska/W3Cx-5of5/README.md

   alt="Example CodePen: Update CSS Rules." />
 </p>

-Here, I change the background-color of the heading 1.
-You can also use directly in your HTML, the CSS rules.
+<p>Here, I change the background-color of the heading 1.
+You can also use directly
+in your HTML, the CSS rules.
 In that case, instead of using the &quot;link&quot; element, you use the &quot;style&quot; element. &lt;style&gt;, &lt;/style&gt;, and like that you can directly include, in the HTML file, the style.
-I&apos;ve got &quot;h1&quot; CSS rule, that will indicate how the &quot;h1&quot; will be rendered and I&apos;m no more including an external file.
+I&apos;ve got &quot;h1&quot; CSS rule, that will indicate how the &quot;h1&quot; will be rendered and I&apos;m no more including an external file.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 73. example codepen: index.html (60) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">